 BLACK WATER DRIFT DIVES

-We run our Black Water Drift Dives throughout the summer and in to the fall.
-Our trips depart around 7:30pm and we conduct one hour-long dive, drifting in 400ft of open ocean water.
+We run our Black Water Drift Dives year round, but especially in the summer and in to the fall.
+Our trips depart around 7:30pm and we conduct a 90 minute dive, drifting in 400ft-600ft of open ocean water.

 - Divers hover in ~20ft and drift along with the Gulfstream.
 Divers must not descend deeper than 40ft at any time